carlosvegab/mainmenu/README.md

 <x-mainmenu :menu=$menu />
 ```

-Make sure you have using Bootstrap 5.
+Make sure you are using Bootstrap 5.